Dinitro-ortho-cresol

 Dinitro-ortho-cresol (DNOC) is an organic compound with the structural formula CH3C6H2(NO2)2OH.
 It is a yellow solid that is only slightly soluble in water.
-DNOC and some related derivatives have been used as herbicides.
+It is extremely toxic to humans and was previously used as a herbicide and insecticide.

 Preparation

 This compound is prepared by disulfonation of o-cresol.
 The resulting disulfonate is then treated with nitric acid to give DNOC.
 A variety of related derivatives are known including those where the methyl group is replaced by sec-butyl (dinoseb), tert-butyl (dinoterb), and 1-methylheptyl (dinocap).
 These are prepared by the direct nitration of the alkyphenols.

 Applications and safety

-This toxicant is an uncoupler, which means that it interferes with adenosine triphosphate (ATP) production.
+DNOC is an uncoupler, which means that it interferes with adenosine triphosphate (ATP) production, making it extremely toxic to humans.

+DNOC was one of the earliest pesticides developed, being used as an insecticide since the 1890s and a herbicide since the 1930s.
+It was banned for use as a pesticide in the United States in 1991.

-Symptoms of dinitro-ortho-cresol poisoning, due to ingestion or other forms of exposure, include confusion, headache, shortness of breath, and sweating.
+Symptoms of dinitro-ortho-cresol poisoning, due to ingestion or other forms of exposure, include confusion, fever, headache, shortness of breath, and sweating.